typical000/jss-default-unit/readme.md

 ![JSS logo](https://avatars1.githubusercontent.com/u/9503099?v=3&s=60)

-## JSS plugin that adds default custom unit to numeric values where needed
+## JSS plugin that adds units to numeric values

-This plugin lets you omit the unit from values of style properties.
-Default unit is "px", but you can pass anything else instead.
+Provide plain numeric values in your JSS style definitions, and the plugin will insert the apposite units.
+Defaults to `px` for sizes, `ms` for durations, and `%` for transform origins, and these can be customized easily (see Usage Example).

 [Demo](http://jsstyles.github.io/examples/index.html#plugin-jss-default-unit) -
 [JSS](https://github.com/jsstyles/jss)